 In order to achieve the desired strength development during curing sufficient water should be provided for the cement hydration.
-In technical systems with coarse aggregates, fine fillers, and cement, sufficient water is also needed for the required flow behaviour and placing properties of the mix.
+In technical systems with coarse aggregates, fine fillers, and cement, sufficient water is also needed for the required flow behavior and placing properties of the mix.
 However, too high water demands are disadvantageous for the refractory properties in use.
 The minimum water demand required for a theoretically complete cement hydration can be calculated and is known as critical water/cement ratio.

-The critical water/cement ratio depends on the nature of the hydrates formed8.
-Scrivener et al.8 state a critical water/cement ratio of about 0.7 for calcium aluminate cement containing about 50% CA for low temperatures when CAH10 is present, and 0.35 for high temperatures when C3AH6 and gibbsite (AH3) are formed.
-As curing trials for this test series were performed at 20°C the critical water/cement ratio was calculated for C_2AH_8 and AH_3 , which can be assumed to be the dominant hydrate phases formed in this temperature range.
+The critical water/cement ratio depends on the nature of the hydrates formed.^[5] Scrivener et al. state a critical water/cement ratio of about 0.7 for calcium aluminate cement containing about 50% CA for low temperatures when C_3AH_6 and gibbsite (AH3) are formed.
+As curing trials for this test series were performed at 20°C the critical water/cement ratio was calculated for C_2AH_8 and AH3, which can be assumed to be the dominant hydrate phases formed in this temperature range.
 Here, a critical w/c ratio of about 0.6 for a theoretically complete cement hydration is obtained from the calculation below.

-Calculation for CA (C = CaO, A = Al_2O_3 , H = H_2O ; molecular weight g/mol):
+$(C = CaO, A = Al_2O_3, H = H_2O; molecular weight g/mol):$